-To that end, we classify directors in four categories based on the type of relationships they have with the company: 3
+To that end, we classify directors in four categories based on the type of relationships they have with the company:

-Independent Director - A director is independent if he or she has no material financial, familial4 or other current relationships with the company,5 its executives, its independent auditor or other board members, except for service on the board and standard fees paid for that service.
+Independent Director - A director is independent if they have no material financial, familial or other current relationships with the company, its executives, its independent auditor or other board members, except for service on the board and standard fees paid for that service.
 Employment relationships with the company within five years, or business relationships/transactions that have existed within the three years prior to our analysis, are usually considered to be "current" for the purposes of this test.

 In our view, a director who is currently serving in an interim management position is considered an insider, while a director who previously served in an interim management position for less than one year and is no longer serving in such a capacity may be considered independent.
-However, a director who previously served in an interim management position for more than one year and is no longer serving in this capacity is considered an affiliated director for five years following his or her return to non-executive status.
+However, a director who previously served in an interim management position for more than one year and is no longer serving in this capacity is considered an affiliated director for five years following their return to nonexecutive status.